 The older they get the harder it becomes to even get mine out, let alone agree on where to go.
 They either look at me as if I’m stark raving mad sporting two heads when all suggestions are considered such a ‘baby’ thing to do!

-Worse than that, why would I think they would even want to venture out in public with us, the tension would be too much to bear knowing they might be spotted in transit with the parents.
+Worse than that, why would I even think they want to venture out in public with us, the tension would be too much to bear knowing they might be spotted out with their parents!

-I never enjoyed it the boredom of walking round local attractions.
-I used to get home completely exhausted from upholding a smile steadfast and unwavering while wandering round ‘attractions’ as an undercover mum having fun, a great time!
+I never enjoyed it, the boredom of walking round local attractions.
+I used to get home completely exhausted from upholding a smile steadfast and unwavering while wandering round as an undercover mum having fun, a great time!

 Most, but not all, days were spent convincing the kids we were having ‘fun’.
-Visiting museums and the like could be stressful, especially keeping my eyelids from drooping whilst nudging the kids to keep quiet about ‘being bored’ while the guide finished his talk on ancient history.
+Visiting museums and the like could be stressful, especially keeping my eyelids from drooping whilst nudging the kids to keep quiet about ‘being bored’ allowing the guide to finish his talk on ancient history.

 I was always keen to try something new and always open to suggestions of places to visit.

 One such place, local to us, was a home to birds.
 It was highly recommended and came with the taglines ‘fun, interesting, birds, good day out’ and how kids just LOVE it.